Contributed by Anthea Skinner

 Unfortunately, not everyone understands that Parking with Pram spaces are available for everyone and many Disability Parking Permit holders have reported being harassed when using these spaces.
 We’ve outlined some tips below on what to do if someone harasses you.

 People can become quite passionate about parking and things can get heated if someone feels others are cheating the system by using a benefit intended for others.
-Many people don’t understand the importance of accessible parking for people with disabilities or assume that there is always enough Disability Access parking to meet demand.
+Many people don’t understand the importance of accessible parking for people with disability or assume that there is always enough Disability Access parking to meet demand.

 Tensions can be particularly high at peak times like Easter and Christmas when car parks are crowded and people are stressed.
 Unfortunately, these are also the times when Disability Access parking is most hard to find.
 This is why it’s important to keep calm and avoid contentious situations.
 Your safety is more important than a parking space.